It’s rare to speak with a podcast guest who has had multiple near-death encounters.

 You can guess where this story is leading…

 That internal project turned into ClickUp was shared with others and kept gaining traction.

 Progress Over Perfection

-In a world where Apple launches new products on a quarterly basis, Zoom pushes a new upgrade when major infrastructure flaws are publicized, and Slack's most talked about update was their logo, I had to ask Zeb the obvious question:
+In a world where Apple launches new products quarterly, Zoom pushes a new upgrade when major infrastructure flaws are publicized, and Slack’s most talked about update was their logo, I had to ask Zeb the obvious question: